 Watermelons are not without their vulnerabilities.
 Gummy stem blight (GSB), also called black rot, is a major disease of watermelon and many other cucurbits.
 GSB is a fungal pathogen that can lead to little or no edible fruits being produced.
 The best way avoid GSB is to purchase seeds from a reputable company with a good history of GSB-free seed production.
 If you're starting with transplants look for these characteristic GSB symptoms: necrotic areas on the leaf margins, water-soaked regions on the stem, and/or gummy ooze coming from the stem.
 Keeping the debris from any other cucurbit crops you might be growing away from your watermelons is another important precaution to take.

 Crop rotation is always a good idea when growing edible plants.
 When planting watermelons, use an area where watermelons or other cucurbits have not been planted within the last two or three years.
 Be careful not to wound your fruits when they are being harvested and store them at 45-50 degrees to prevent postharvest black rot.

 The use of fungicides may be necessary in some areas, and for some a preventative fungicide spray can be used to help avoid problems from GSB.
 In addition to GSB, powdery mildew and downy mildew can also cause problems for gardeners growing watermelons and other cucurbits.

 If you have the room, watermelon can be a great treat to grow in your yard.
-For more information on growing watermelon or managing insects and diseases in your home garden contact your local county Extension office.
+For more information on growing watermelon or managing insects and diseases in your home garden contact your county Extension office.

 Also on Gardening Solutions